 How to Capture Media Files in an Offline Mobile Application

-In the videos below, we explain how to build a PhoneGap application that can record audio and capture images in an offline environment.
+In the videos below, we explain how to build an offline-capable Cordova application that can record audio and capture images in a disconnected environment.
 We show how to configure a List Control with a Detail View to capture data and media files and then synchronize the data with a server when a connection is available.

 - Part 1 - Configuring the Data Source